-The COVID-19 pandemic negatively impacted our financial performance in 2020 due to the adverse impact the pandemic had on certain service SMBs.
+The COVID-19 pandemic negatively impacted our financial performance in first half of 2020 due to the adverse impact the pandemic had on certain service SMBs.
 However, given the diversification of our business, the financial impact was primarily limited to declines in revenue attributable to customers in the fitness and wellness and health services verticals.
 In the three months ended June 30, 2020, our revenue declined 4.7% sequentially from the three months ended March 31, 2020, excluding the impact of acquisitions closed in the first and second quarters of 2020.
-However, we have seen our revenue growth levels return as the impact of the pandemic has lessened and many SMBs have resumed operations.
-Our sequential revenue growth was 13.9% in the three months ended June 30, 2021 compared to the three months ended March 31, 2021, excluding the impact of acquisitions closed in the first quarter of 2021.
-In the three months ended June 30, 2021, our revenue increased 25.2% compared to the three months ended June 30, 2020, excluding the impact of all acquisitions closed subsequent to March 31, 2020.
+As our customers resumed operations throughout the second half of 2020, our revenue increased.
+In the three months ended September 30, 2020, our revenue grew 11.9% sequentially from the three months ended June 30, 2020, excluding the impact of acquisitions closing in the second and third quarters of 2020.
+Our revenue growth has continued as the impact of the pandemic has lessened and many service SMBs have resumed operations.
+Our sequential revenue growth was 3.4% in the three months ended September 30, 2021 compared to the three months ended June 30, 2021, excluding the impact of acquisitions closed during the third quarter of 2021.
+In the three months ended September 30, 2021, our revenue increased 17.7% compared to the three months ended September 30, 2020, excluding the impact of all acquisitions closed subsequent to June 30, 2020.

 In the second quarter of 2020 we proactively responded to the significant uncertainty around the severity and duration of the COVID-19 pandemic, including a reduction in workforce.
 Additionally, we reduced other operating expenses to maintain current levels of profitability and cash flow.
-As restrictions started to lift throughout 2020 we saw slight improvements in the sale of our solutions to health service professionals, but throughout 2020 and into fiscal year 2021 we have continued to see impacts from COVID-19 on sales to our customers in the fitness and wellness vertical.
+As restrictions started to lift throughout 2020 and 2021 we have seen slight improvements in the sale of our solutions to health service professionals, but we have continued to see impacts from COVID-19 on sales to our customers in the fitness and wellness vertical.